-Frankie has severe arthritis in her hands, so she uses a speech-to-text program (Dragon NaturallySpeaking) to type and navigate the internet.
+Frankie has severe arthritis in her hands and uses a speech-to-text program (Dragon NaturallySpeaking) to type and navigate the web.

 Benji has low vision and uses a screen magnifying program or pinch-to-zoom feature to make the text on her screen large enough to read.

 “The help text for the retirement income calculator is printed inside the form field, but the contrast is so low, I can’t make out what it says.”

 Martin has Parkinson’s disease and his severe hand tremors prevent him from using a mouse.
 He relies on his keyboard to navigate online.